team-mayes/atesa/docs/the_config_file.rst

 	Then every bond, angle, and dihedral consisting of atoms within at least 5 angstroms of atoms 101, 102, 103, or 104 (indexed from 1) would be included as a CV.
 The index, description, and code used to evaluate each CV derived in this manner is printed to the file "cvs.txt" in the working directory.
 Automatic CVs can be disabled by setting *auto_cvs_radius* to 0.
 If *auto_cvs_radius* is greater than 0 and CVs are also defined manually using the *cvs* option, then the manually defined CVs are appended to the end of the list of automatically generated CVs (although note that the manually defined CVs will not appear in "cvs.txt").

 	Using *auto_cvs* treats all of the atoms in *commit_fwd* and *commit_bwd* as bonded to one another for the purposes of determining CVs, so there is no need to define these CVs manually.
 Examples of CVs that *should* be defined manually if desired include differences of distances, or any distances, angles, or dihedrals defined using atoms that are not contiguously bonded to one another (*e.g.*, a distance between nearby charged particles).
-Note that although commitment basin definitions are always 1-indexed, the CV definitions produced automatically with this option are defined using mdtraj and will be 0-indexed.
+Note that although commitment basin definitions (which are interpreted internally using pytraj) are always 1-indexed, the CV definitions produced automatically with this option are defined using mdtraj and will be 0-indexed.
 The software handles this distinction without issue, but the user must be careful not to confuse 0-indexed atom indices from "cvs.txt" with 1-indexed atom indices in the commitment basins.

 	Note that the number of CVs that are created using this option can grow very large very quickly when large radii are chosen, which in extreme cases can cause significant I/O overhead and slow down calls to :ref:`LikelihoodMaximization`.
 Default = 5